istio/istio.io/content/en/blog/2024/ambient-reaches-beta/index.md

 ## What is in the scope of the Beta?

-We recommend you explore the following Beta functions of ambient mode in production with appropriate caution, after validating them in test environments:
+We recommend you explore the following Beta functions of ambient mode in production with appropriate precautions, after validating them in test environments:

 - [Install](/docs/ambient/install/).